 If you’re using your fingers without a Q-Tip, beware of sharp metal burrs around the eyelets.

-If the trampoline is set up, apply oil on a Q-Tip and go as near to the eyelet as possible.
-To reach below the spring hook where it nearly goes into the frame, elevate the spring a bit.
+If the trampoline is set up, apply oil to a Q-Tip and go as close to the eyelet as possible.
+To reach below the spring hook, where it nearly goes into the frame, elevate the spring a bit.